dspark410/Basic-Portfolio-Template/README.md

 # MyPortfolio

 ## Description
-This porfolio showcases an aboutme page, a contact page, and all my other poftfolios I have worked on.
-This particular portolio was designed to reveal a little about myself, my badkground, and an easier way to contact me.
+This portfolio showcases an aboutme page, a contact page, and all my other portfolios I have worked on.
+This particular portfolio was designed to reveal a little about myself, my background, and an easier way to contact me.

 ## Usage
 Check out all my portfolios: